Environmental & Energy Law Concentration

 - Networking and career advancement opportunities with alumni worldwide

-- Required courses: environmental law, administrative law, energy law, a capstone course or clinic in environmental or energy law, and two additional courses in the fields, including such areas as natural resources law, renewable energy law, environmental justice, or water law.
+- Required courses: environmental law, administrative law, energy law, a clinic or other experiential learning opportunity, and two additional courses such as public lands and natural resources law, agriculture and the environment, advanced environmental law, or water law.

-- Extensive environmental and energy offerings are available throughout the University at the Humphrey School of Public Affairs and the ecology, geography, conservation biology, and applied economics departments.
+- Extensive interdisciplinary environmental and energy course offerings are available throughout the University at the Humphrey School of Public Affairs and the ecology, geography, conservation biology, and applied economics departments.

 - J.D. students also can earn a joint degree in another relevant discipline through the Joint Degree Program in Law, Science & Technology.

-- Opportunities to write law review articles for student and peer-review journals, including the Minnesota Law Review; Minnesota Journal of Law, Science, & Technology; Minnesota Journal of International Law; and Law and Inequality: A Journal of Theory and Practice
+- Write law review articles for student and peer-review journals, including the Minnesota Law Review; Minnesota Journal of Law, Science, & Technology; Minnesota Journal of International Law; and Law and Inequality: A Journal of Theory and Practice

 - The vibrant Twin Cities environmental and energy law community offers opportunities for part-time work during the school year and full-time summer employment with governmental agencies, law firms, legal departments at corporations and utilities, and nonprofit environmental groups.

 - Prospective employers from around the country come to the Law School to interview students for summer and permanent positions, and the Career Center provides regular notice of employment opportunities, fellowships, and other scholarly opportunities.

 The Environmental and Energy Law Society (EELS): EELS invites practicing lawyers to speak to students and provides opportunities for interaction and service projects in the community that build practice skills.

 - The University of Minnesota has hundreds of leading environmental and energy faculty, and numerous centers and institutes that support interdisciplinary study and research.